opral/monorepo/packages/paraglide/paraglide-js/README.md

 Paraglide JS is part of the inlang ecosystem, so it integrates nicely with all the other inlang compatible tools.
 If you are working with translators and/or designers you will find the following tools useful:

 - [Fink](https://inlang.com/m/tdozzpar/app-inlang-finkLocalizationEditor) - An Online UI for editing translations.
-Any changes made in Fink will be pushed to your repository, where your CI/CD pipeline will pick them up and redeploy automatically.
+Changes made in Fink are committed to a translation branch or submitted via pull request.
 - [Parrot](https://inlang.com/m/gkrpgoir/app-parrot-figmaPlugin) - A Figma Plugin for previewing translations right in your Figma designs.
 This avoids any layout issues that might occur due to different text lengths in different languages.

 # Pricing